WELCOME TO THE VANUATU SALES MONITORING SYSTEM INFORMATION PAGE

 Taxpayer Compliance

 All taxpayers are required to comply with the VSMS mandate by enrolling, obtaining Secure Elements, and using only accredited Electronic Fiscal Devices (EFDs).
-This section provides a simple step-by-step guide, with links to forms, resources, and tutorials to help you get started.
+This section provides a Standard Operating Procedure to assist you as a taxpayer on the processes involved.

 EFD Accreditation